VilleK88/AuthManager-Portfolio/README.md

 # AuthManager Portfolio

-AuthManager is a backend authentication and licensing system developed in modern C++.
+AuthManager is a reusable authentication and licensing platform developed in modern C++.

+The system is designed to support both desktop applications and web-based services, providing a common backend foundation for authentication, licensing, session management, and security-related functionality.

 The project demonstrates production-oriented backend engineering practices including: